Faced with a depressed economy, AERWINS Technologies Inc (AWIN) Stock offers an opportunity

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of AERWINS Technologies Inc (NASDAQ:AWIN) dipped -7.62% to close Monday’s market session at $0.13, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.125 and $0.139 throughout the trading session with the volume trading being 729932 shares, which represented a significant variation when compared to the three months average volume of 7.71 million shares.
-The firm’s stock price fluctuated -8.56% within the last five trades and -10.83% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -82.08% in the last 6 months and -41.61% was subtracted to its value over the previous 3 months.
-AWIN stock is trading at a margin of -8.41%, -16.48% and -89.47% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of AERWINS Technologies Inc (NASDAQ:AWIN) dipped -4.41% to close Friday’s market session at $0.13, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.1238 and $0.1341 throughout the trading session with the volume trading being 566733 shares, which represented a significant variation when compared to the three months average volume of 7.73 million shares.
+The firm’s stock price fluctuated -4.69% within the last five trades and -11.92% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -77.59% in the last 6 months and -45.45% was subtracted to its value over the previous 3 months.
+AWIN stock is trading at a margin of -1.97%, -9.78% and -86.88% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.